At the recent World Fantasy Awards it was announced that the trophy will no longer be modeled on the head of horror writer HP Lovecraft. [more inside]

 Estrangement and unfamiliarity, particularly in relation to ugliness and the repulsiveness of the alien body, are central to her work.
 And this is what gets me.
 The non-human creatures she imagines make me cringe and their relationships with humans in her fiction are even harder to stomach.
 My first reaction to the Tlic race in Butler’s 1984 short story, “Bloodchild,” was disgust, made all the more unnerving because of the great care Butler seemed to take in the description of the strange species; the serpentine movements of their long, segmented bodies resemble giant worms with rows of limbs and insect-like stingers.For The Hooded Utilitarian's roundtable on Octavia Butler Qiana Whitted looks at how Butler uses revulsion and disgust to make the reader work to find empathy with the Other. [more inside]

 It’s only natural that if you wish to present yourself as a well-read person, a certain degree of complete bullshit is required.
 There’s no shame in lying about what you’ve read.
 There’s only shame in getting caught.
 Then you look like a doofus, and an illiterate one at that...
 How to lie about books.

+Added to the rolls of those that passed away this weekend.
+Octavia E. Butler Sci Fi writer, MacArthur Genius grant winner...
+And as she wrote.
 "I'm a 53-year-old writer who can remember being a 10-year-old writer and who expects someday to be an 80-year-old writer.
 I'm also comfortably asocial -- a hermit in the middle of Seattle -- a pessimist if I'm not careful, a feminist, a Black, a former Baptist, an oil-and-water combination of ambition, laziness, insecurity, certainty, and drive."